New 2022 Lexus NX plug-in hybrid SUV to get new multimedia system

 New Lexus NX engines and performance

-While Lexus hasn’t released fuel economy or performance figures for the NX 450h+ just yet, we do know it'll emit less than 40g/km of CO2 and be capable of 40 miles of pure-electric driving at speeds up to 84mph – meaning those with short commutes won’t need to use a drop of petrol if they remember to charge it.
+Depending on which trim level you go for, the NX 450h+ can return up to 313.8mpg, emit as little as 21g/km of CO2 and 40 miles of pure-electric driving at speeds up to 83mph – meaning those with short commutes won’t need to use a drop of petrol if they remember to charge it.
 When the battery is depleted, the 450h+ effectively becomes a 'self-charging hybrid' – and Lexus says this should improve its efficiency by 20% compared to rivals.

 The new NX will also be available as a regular hybrid, like previous NXs and most other Lexus models.
 Where the new NX differs from those is its use of fourth-generation Lexus hybrid technology: the NX 350h will produce 239bhp, making it capable of 0-62mph in 7.7 seconds.
 A roughly 10% reduction in CO2 emissions compared to previous generations is also promised.

 Both the 350h and 450h+ use a four-cylinder petrol engine, with the 350h available in front or four-wheel-drive configurations, while the plug-in 450h+ is four-wheel-drive only.